laher/neorg-exec/README.md

 # NOTICE

-This project has been cryogenically frozen until I start actively using Neorg again.
+This project has been **cryogenically frozen** (i.e. I'm not working on it) until I start actively using Neorg again.
-I appreciate the plugin's got broken features (and likely more broken than when I left it, because Neorg itself is changing).
+I appreciate the plugin's got broken features, and it's likely more broken than when I left it, because Neorg itself is changing.

 Sorry :(